 When they did choose to show emotion, it was never seen as weakness.
-It was like water in the desert.

 They raised me, and in the time I spent with them, I never got a compliment.
 I was never told what a good kid I was or propped up as anything other than just another guy.
 Often as not, they were either cold or downright harsh.

-But it never mean.
+But it was never mean.
 It was no meaner than the hammer when it comes down on rough iron.

 They knew what the men before them knew.
 Boys must be forged.
 Not plucked out of the ground as ore and set upon a pedestal.
 We're ordinary, no matter who thinks otherwise, it's what we do and who we become that makes us worth knowing.

 They taught me with a firm, even disposition that I never mistook for cruelty.
 Every mistake they corrected in me came from a genuine care for who they wanted me to become.

 It wasn't until they were on their deathbeds that they expressed any sort of pride in me, but that didn't matter.
 You see, I didn't have issues waiting for some expert to diagnose.
 There wasn't some problem with my self esteem because let me let you in on a secret: